fasiha/ebisu/README.md

 Finally, in the [Source Code](#source-code) section, we describe the software testing done to validate the math, including tests comparing Ebisu’s output to Monte Carlo sampling.

-A quick note on history—more information is in the [Changelog](https://github.com/fasiha/ebisu/blob/gh-pages/CHANGELOG.md).
+A quick note on history.
 This document discusses Ebisu v3, with its Gammas-on-halflives model.
 Versions 2 and before used a different model (a Beta-on-recall-probability) which didn’t capture the fact that memory is *strengthened* by review—it just viewed future recall probability as an *unknown but static* quantity, leading to pessimistic predictions of recall probability.
 If you are interested, see the [Changelog](https://github.com/fasiha/ebisu/blob/gh-pages/CHANGELOG.md) for details and a migration guide.

 ## Install
 ```sh